“From Zero to Hero”

 “Willing to go the distance.”

 I am certainly biased when it comes to Disney’s Hercules, as it remains one of my favourite animated films.
-It might be the only myth film that I really enjoy, as other than this, we are stuck with the original Clash of the Titans.
-And yet I am both apprehensive and excited to see that Percy Jackson is now a Disney property, and that they are making a show for Disney+.
-It promises to be accurate to the books, which are also fairly accurate to the myths.
+It might be the only Greek myth film that I really enjoy, as other than this, we are stuck with the original Clash of the Titans, which is good, but these stories are capable of so much more.
+And yet I am both apprehensive and excited to see that Percy Jackson is now a Disney property, and that they are making a show for Disney+ not far from where I live.
+It promises to be accurate to the books, which are fairly accurate to the myths.
 I hope it’s incredible, I know it could be, but I am worried about the same issues.
 I think the Percy Jackson books do an incredible job of balancing history with myth, rather than separating the two, and I hope that transfers into this new project.
 Maybe it will inspire more people to go out and learn about Greek mythology, and the way its adaptations have changed alongside different cultures.
-It could be the start of a new mythic renaissance, one where people and directors seek out different stories from around the world, their own cultural stories, and make more with them.
-To continue the authorless oral tradition of storytelling through film, where the story belongs to all and to a specific place simultaneously.
-An ever-expanding echo of Gods and monsters, a cinematic hydra.
-Hopefully, that is good thing.
-If not, Hercules has taught us how to deal with the situation.
+It could be the start of a new mythic renaissance, one where people and directors seek out different stories from around the world, especially their own cultural stories, and make more with them, after doing serious research and involving people of those cultures.
+To continue the authorless oral tradition of storytelling through film, where the story belongs to all and respectfully to a specific place simultaneously.
+An ever-expanding echo of Gods and monsters, a cinematic hydra if you will.
+Hopefully that is good thing.
+If not, Hercules has taught us how to deal with a hydra situation.